 Question: I got an email from the IRS saying I owe $29.12.
 The subject of the email was “IRS CP-2000,” and when I searched that online, I saw that this is a real thing.
 But it just looks so suspicious.
 It says I have 30 days to pay this amount or I could get audited or even arrested.
 So I need some help fast!
 It’s not a huge amount of money, but still, it’s MY money.

 If Trump wins, no free college.
 In that case, I might wait longer to save up more money.
 So my question is: Should I wait until summer to sign up?

 Howard Dvorkin CPA answers…

-It’s that time of year, when the weather turns and the IRS scams blossom.
-The most successful scammers add just a touch of truth to their lies — and this particular one is repeated each year because it’s based on a real IRS letter.
+It’s that time of year when the weather turns and the IRS scams blossom.
+The most successful scammers add just a touch of truth to their lies – and this particular tax scam is repeated each year because it’s based on a real IRS letter.

 To keep it from getting complicated, the easiest way to explain it is in this short video…

 Just to stress what’s at the end of the video: If you receive a suspicious IRS letter, go to the U.S. Treasury’s scam alert webpage to learn more.
 You can also call 800-366-4484 to report it.
-If you’re concerned about these scams in general, and about identity theft in particular, I suggest you read Debt.com’s report on Identity Theft Basics.
+If you’re concerned about these a tax scam in general, and about identity theft in particular, I suggest you read Debt.com’s report on Identity Theft Basics.

 What if I receive a 4883C letter?
 Is that a tax scam?

 If you receive a 4883C letter in the mail, it’s not a scam.
 In fact, the IRS sends out these letters to warn taxpayers about potential identity theft.
 It means they’ve flagged your account as possibly having a fraudulent tax return.
 Once you get this letter, follow these instructions on the IRS website so they can verify your identity.